 Recognition of your nursing qualifications in Germany is the most important factor.
 Moreover, we need also to understand how nursing professions are regulated in the country, because it’s 100% different than where you come from.

 Most German nurses were educated in three-year vocational programs in nursing schools attached to the hospital.
 Only more recently, nurses also receive education in colleges and graduate with a B.Sc.
 However, its more common if they want to teach nursing and not necessarily work as a practicing nurse.

 In both cases, they have to pass an official standardized exam (staatliche prüfung) at the end of the course to be registered with the health authority of the corresponding federal state as a “general” nurse.
 It includes written, oral, and practical parts.

 If they fail in one of the parts, the second attempt is possible.
-After successful examination students receive authorization of the state.
+After successful examination students receive authorisation of the state.